 Try Swiss chard or baby spinach instead of kale.

 Don’t have fresh greens on hand?
 Stir in some frozen spinach at the end of cook time.
-Heat until wilted and warmed through (you can thaw before adding, if you like, as to not water down your soup).
+Heat until wilted and cooked through (you can thaw before adding, if you like, as to not water down your soup).

 If you’re looking for something to serve along with this soup, cheesy skillet cornbread is delicious!